weejayuk/jump.ios/README.md

 See also:

  * ./Docs/Capture Integration Guide.md - an integration guide
+ * ./Docs/Upgrade Guide.md - a guide to upgrading between versions of the library
  * http://developers.janrain.com/documentation/mobile-libraries -
    documentation and guides at the Janrain developers portal
  * RELEASE_NOTES - for information on changes, bugfixes, and new features